PavDev3/PavDev3/README.md

 ## About Me

-I am an enthusiastic and motivated individual seeking an entry-level Jr JavaScript Developer position.
+I am an enthusiastic and motivated individual seeking an entry-level Jr JavaScript Developer position or React.
 I have a strong interest in web development and have completed several courses and personal projects to further my knowledge and skills.
 I am eager to apply my theoretical and practical understanding to real-world projects and be a part of a team that is dedicated to creating innovative solutions.
 I am confident that with my drive, passion, and quick learning ability, I can quickly become a valuable asset to your company.

 Here are some of my skills and experience: